tedconn/verdaccio-heroku-docker-public-access/README.md

 # verdaccio-heroku-docker

-A containerized verdaccio private npm registry configured with github oauth.
+A containerized verdaccio public access npm registry configured with github oauth.

+This is a fork of [autotelic/verdaccio-heroku-docker](https://github.com/autotelic/verdaccio-heroku-docker) that sets the default access level to `$all` instead of `$authenticated`.

+This will show all packages to anybody.

 ## Deployment